 Revenues.
-During the three months ended March 31, 2015 and 2014 we recognized revenue of \$158,231 and \$78,810, respectively.
-The revenues that we generated in 2015 and 2014 were derived from energy farm management, development and advisory services, and charcoal production.
+During the three and six months ended June 30, 2015 we recognized revenue of \$241,993 and \$400,224 and \$167,856 and 246,666 in the same periods in 2014.
+The revenues that we generated in 2015 and 2014 were derived from energy farm management, development and advisory services, and biomass production.
 Revenues we generate from these services are used for this company's operations.

-In the short term, our goal is to increase the amount of advisory and management services in order to generate revenues to fund our corporate working capital needs, and to generate Camelina-related revenues from the Camelina business that we acquired in March 2013.
-Our Camelina operations are expected to generate revenues from the sale of Camelina seeds, the sale of Camelina oil, and the sale of the Camelina biomass for use as feed for livestock.
-In the longer term, we plan to substantially increase the revenues derived from the operations of our Jatropha farms, to rapidly ramp up our Camelina operations, and to continue to generate revenue from management, development, and advisory services.
-We anticipate that revenues for the remainder of 2015 will increase due the sale of renewable charcoal from the restart and scale-up of our biomass processing project in Mexico, which revenue will be used to partially defray the operating costs of our Mexico farms.
+Our goal is to continue to expand and increase the amount of advisory, development and management services in order to generate revenues to fund our corporate working capital needs, and to generate Camelina-related revenues from the Camelina business that we acquired.
+Once our Camelina operations are properly funded, we expect these operations to generate revenues from the sale of Camelina seeds, the sale of Camelina oil, and the sale of the Camelina biomass for use as feed for livestock.
+In the longer term, we plan to substantially increase the revenues derived from the operations of our owned and/or managed Jatropha farms, and to rapidly ramp up our Camelina operations, and to continue to generate revenue from management, development, and advisory services.
+However, no assuance can be given that we will be able to properly fund our Camelina operations or enter into future advisory agreements as our current agreements expire.

 General and Administrative Expenses.
-Our general and administrative expenses related to the three months ended March 31, 2015 were substantially unchanged from last year's periods (\$593,615 and \$492,356, respectively).
+Our general and administrative expenses related to the three and six months ended June 30, 2015 were substantially unchanged from last year's periods (\$583,310 and \$1,075,666, respectively).
 General and administrative expenses principally consist of officer compensation, outside services (such as legal, accounting, and consulting expenses), share-based compensation, and other general expenses (such as insurance, occupancy costs and travel).

 Plantation (Farm) Operating Costs.
-For the three months ended March 31, 2015 and 2014, we recorded Plantation Operating Costs from the operations of the farms of \$30,376 and \$27,731, respectively.
-As the operations on the Mexican farm has remained the consistent, there is no significant change in the total costs incurred.
+The majority of the costs associated with maintaining the farms are capitalized under plantation (farm) development costs as shown in Note 3 in the footnotes to the financials.
+For the three and six months ended June 30, 2015, we recorded Plantation Operating Costs from the operations of the farms of \$28,034 and \$58,410 and in 2014 we recorded \$34,493 and \$62,224 for the same periods.
+As the operations on the Mexican farm has remained consistent, there is no significant change in the total costs incurred.

 Other Income/Expense.
-Interest expense for the three months ended March 31, 2015 increased slightly from the same periods in 2014 due to larger outstanding principal balances.
+Interest expense for the three and six months ended June 30, 2015 increased slightly from the same periods in 2014 due to larger outstanding principal balances.